 Keep on reading to discover our key learnings from 2021.

 Leaders In Organisations Can Be Good For Your Health

 I guess we’ve always known this, but what we’ve really learned is that it’s our responsibility, as leaders, to help employees manage the incredible amount of stress they can be under.
-We’re not just talking work issues either, we mean the stuff that goes on outside of work too: the pandemic, the political environment and increasing awareness of socioeconomic tensions.
+We’re not just talking about work issues either, we mean the stuff that goes on outside of work too: the pandemic, the political environment and increasing awareness of socioeconomic tensions.

-It’s not just the right thing to do anymore, it’s pretty sound business practice too!
+It’s not just the right thing to do anymore, it’s a pretty sound business practice too!
 We’ve seen more and more organisations from finance and education sectors, to rocket scientists and lawyers providing more and more opportunities for others to discuss issues and finding ways (not policies!) that bring balance to the lives of all team members.

 You Don’t Get Anything Done By Planning!

 Hmm, well maybe that’s not 100% accurate, but planning ain’t what it used to be that’s for sure.

 There’s a balance to be had between planning and actually doing things.
 Earlier in the year, whilst working with an engineering company, we came across the phrase ‘improvisational productivity’, which basically means that the longer you wait between writing a ‘to-do’ down and actually doing it, the less likely you are to get it done.
 It’s pretty cool to plan stuff, but less exciting to just do the work that comes from it.
 So, we’ve learned to ‘go with the flow’ more often, we still have a vision (a strategy if you like) but it’s moved from a 100-point Excel document to a simple Teams page on Trello.

 Otis Redding knew this, he told The Black Crowes and now we’ve embraced it too.
 It just makes sense.